tremor-rs/tremor-vector-source/README.md

 Tremor is more focused on near real-time stream based sources and sinks.

-By setting an integrated tremor and vector sidecar integrated over TCP sockets we can leverage vector data sources and tremor's scripting and query languages.
+By setting up a combined tremor and vector sidecar integrated over TCP sockets we can leverage vector data sources and tremor's scripting and query languages.

 ## Setup